Guide last updated by Alice Tyson, February 2022

 Law India History

-Here is a small selection of legal histories of Commonwealth countries in the IALS Library to illustrate the type of material available:
+Below is a small selection of legal histories of Commonwealth countries in the IALS Library, with links to the IALS Library catalogue records.
+This is not a comprehensive list and is intended to illustrate the type of material available:

 Codlin R, Historical foundations of Jamaican law (Canoe Press 2003)